agoyal31/My_Personal_Portfolio/README.md

 - CSS framework: React-bootstrap
 - CSS animations library: Animate.css

-In the /personal-portfolio, you can run:
+In the My_Personal_Portfolio, you can run:

 ### `npm start`